atak672/Student-Overflow/README.md

 - **express-session**
 - **nodemailer**

-- Simply point to the project directory locally, run **node server.js** and direct to your repective local host.
+Simply point to the project directory locally, run **node server.js**, and open your browser to your local host (e.g., http://localhost:3000) to access the application.